 After graduation, you will be able to use robotics and machine vision to create solutions for automating and improving production efficiency.
 You will also master the key design tools that you can use to design applications for control objects.
 You are familiar with the principles and practices of field equipment, automation, and instrument electrical design standards.
 You will also learn the basics of functional safety, which will help you assess the risks of planned solutions.
 You will also learn how to use and program laboratory equipment that is similar to industrial equipment.

 There are no specific degree-related or statutory qualification requirements in the field.

-Students may, after graduation and a working career of at least two years, apply for studies leading up to a master’s degree.
-Studies can also be continued by applying for a university master’s degree programme or similar programmes as well as professional teacher education.
-After a bachelor’s degree from a university of applied sciences, it is also possible to continue studies at higher education institutes abroad on master’s degree level programmes.
-A university of applied sciences also provides opportunities for continuing education in the form of specialisation studies, open studies, an online study portal (CampusOnline) and working life based continuing education.
+Students may, after graduation and a work career of at least three years, continue their studies in a Master’s degree programme.
+A Master’s degree from a university of applied sciences is a higher post-secondary degree.
+Studies can also be continued by applying for a university Master’s degree programme or similar programmes.
+After a Bachelor’s degree from a university of applied sciences, it is also possible to continue studies at higher education institutes abroad in Master’s degree-level programmes.
+A university of applied sciences also provides opportunities for continuing education in the form of specialisation studies, open studies, online study portal (CampusOnline) and working life-based continuing education.

-A student who completes a master’s degree at a university of applied sciences may apply to continue on to postgraduate studies in science or arts at universities (Act 558/2009, Section 37).
+A student who completes a Master’s degree at a university of applied sciences may receive an opportunity for postgraduate studies in science or arts at universities (Act 558/2009, Section 37).